valschi/PUI2017_vjs306/HW2_vjs306/README.md

 Monday I worked on Assignment 3.
 Davey and I went to the TA hours and while we were there he was having trouble with his environmental variables but I was able to get some code to work.
 I got a plot that complied with the assignment but didnot produce anything meaningful whatsoever (Monday I worked on Assignment 3.
 Davey and I went to the TA hours and while we were there he was having trouble with his environmental variables but I was able to get some code to work.
 I got a plot that complied with the assignment but didnot produce anything meaningful whatsoever (Projected Population 2010-2040 - Total By Age Groups).
 I spent then about 40 minutes trying to find a dataset that had more useful information.
 And that is how I got _New Housing Units per District_

 On Wednesday I will work on the Extra Credit if I get a time to complete but I want to have the Assignment 3 uploaded.

+___Extra Credit___

+I probably did not choose the best dataset to begin with, but for the sake of practicing I stick to it, at first when I tried to plot using the same code as for Assignment three I got an error with the name of my X variable (License Expiration Date) googling I found that I had to convert the date using pd.to_datetime .
+Yet my plot was still giving a long error wiht my X variable.
+Srikanth confirmed to_datetime was correct, he found another way of plotting using set_index but I wanted to avoid using it.
+I spent a lot of time and reviewed my code, when I removed the plot.scatter then it worked.

+I wanted to use scatter but instead, and following what we did in HW1 I used style "." while plotting.

+The caption method I used before didnt work, I think because the X axis has dates, so I just used a MarkDown cell.
+I wish I could have time to find a more meaningful dataset.

+Off now.

 Valeria